|Guide||♦||14 Triplogs||Active Topic|

 Many Forest visitors, upon driving the road to Herb Martyr Campground and seeing Winn Falls tumbling 400 feet off the north shoulder of Sanders Peak, start looking for a way to get a closer look.
 The best way to get a close look, relatively speaking, is via the Greenhouse Trail.
 This route from canyon bottom to high country starts at the end of a 4-wheel drive road (FR 713) off the Herb Martyr Road (FR 42A) and switchbacks its way into the Chiricahua high country.
 Along the way, it passes an overlook that presents a fine view of the falls.
-Remember that in early summer it's liable to be dry and in winter it becomes a 400 foot icicle, but even if it's only a bare cliff, it's still worth a look.
+Remember that it's liable to be dry in early summer, and in winter, it becomes a 400-foot icicle, but even if it's only a bare cliff, it's still worth a look.

 Beyond the Winn Falls viewpoint, the Greenhouse Trail continues climbing to a high divide between Cima and Greenhouse canyons that presents more good views.
 From this scenic vantage point, the trail follows a more gradual course into a mossy basin where big trees and wildflowers flourish on the moisture provided by a perennial stretch of Cima Creek.
-In this idyllic setting you'll find a couple of old Forest Service cabins where Forest officers once spent spring and summer.
-It is a restful spot to view history before completing the last stretch of the 1,600 foot climb to the Crest Trail #270 at Cima Park.
+In this idyllic setting, you'll find a couple of old Forest Service cabins where Forest officers once spent spring and summer.
+It is a restful spot to view history before completing the last stretch of the 1,600-foot climb to the Crest Trail #270 at Cima Park.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.